Shanta Pinnacle

-The tower was approved for construction in September 2018, and is scheduled to be completed by December 2026.
-The tower is owned by Shanta Holdings Limited.
-The skyscraper is the first in Dhaka to undergo a wind tunnel test, and has a design by local firm EK Architects.
-It is designed as a LEED-certified green building, with a double-glazed unitised facade system for energy efficiency and an intelligent Building Management System.
+Construction of the tower began in July 2019 and was topped out in 2025.
+It was handed over in 18 April, 2026.
+The building is owned by Shanta Holdings Limited and designed by Ehsan Khan.
+Shanta Pinnacle is the first skyscraper in Dhaka to undergo a wind tunnel test.
+It is a LEED Platinum-certified green building that brings together a high-performance double-glazed unitised facade, an intelligent Building Management System.